Key facts

 Is TFI International licensed and bonded as a freight broker in the US?

-TFI International operates multiple US entities, each with separate FMCSA authority.
-The primary US LTL entity is TForce Freight.
-Verify the specific operating entity's current broker authority at li-public.fmcsa.dot.gov before tendering a load — search by entity name.
-All licensed US freight brokers are required to carry a $75,000 BMC-84 surety bond.
+TFI operates multiple US entities, each with separate FMCSA authority — the primary US LTL entity is TForce Freight.
+Verify authority at li-public.fmcsa.dot.gov by entity name before tendering a load.

 What types of freight does TFI International brokerage move?

-Per Transport Topics' Top 100 Freight Brokerage Firms report, TFI International primarily brokers dry van truckload and LTL.
-Refrigerated, flatbed, intermodal, and parcel are active modes.
-TFI's LTL coverage is particularly strong through its TForce Freight US network.
-Air/expedited is limited; bulk/tank is not an active brokerage mode.
+Per Transport Topics, TFI primarily brokers dry van truckload and LTL.
+Refrigerated, flatbed, intermodal, and parcel are active.
+LTL is strong via TForce Freight US.
+Air/expedited is limited; bulk/tank is not active.

 How does TFI International brokerage pricing compare to other freight brokers?

-TFI's most competitive pricing is on US-Canada cross-border lanes where its owned carrier assets provide structural cost advantages.
-On pure US domestic lanes, pricing is generally in line with the market.
-Use ShipperGuide to instantly compare rates across 50+ brokers — especially valuable for benchmarking cross-border Canada quotes where fewer brokers specialize.
+TFI's most competitive pricing is on US-Canada cross-border lanes where owned carrier assets create cost advantages.
+US domestic pricing is in line with the market.
+Benchmark cross-border quotes on ShipperGuide.